-Lizards had fascinated him for quite some time, but in the summer and autumn of 1956 Escher was particularly busy with them.
-This fascination came not so much from the behaviour or way of life of the creatures, but from their distinctive form.
-This lent itself very well to being used for the purposes of creating tessellations.
+Lizards had fascinated him for quite some time, but in the summer and autumn of 1956, Escher was particularly occupied with them.
+This fascination came not so much from the behaviour or way of life of these creatures, but from their distinctive form.
+It namely lent itself very well to being used for the purposes of creating tessellations.
 In that respect, a lizard (or salamander) interested him as much or as little as birds and fish did.
 These three animal groups are by far the most common in his work, but they owe that status purely to their form.

 In the case of the lizard, this form occurs in a number of main variants: